ichi-h/dart_clipboard/README.md

 A Dart package to operate the clipboard using Rust FFI.

 _dart_clipboard_ uses the dynamic library of [ippee / libclipboard](https://github.com/ippee/libclipboard) crate and requires you to download or build it.
-This crate uses [aweinstock314 / rust-clipboard](https://github.com/aweinstock314/rust-clipboard), but the purpose of this package is not to be a wrapper for it.
-That is to make it easily and intuitively to operate the clipboard in Dart.
+This crate uses [aweinstock314 / rust-clipboard](https://github.com/aweinstock314/rust-clipboard).
+However, the purpose of this package is not to be a wrapper for it, but to make it easily and intuitively to operate the clipboard in Dart.

 ## Installation